 - The tool has a powerful search syntax, so it is easy to find exactly what you are looking for, even if you have terabytes of log data.
-The search queries could be saved.
+Plus, the search queries could be saved.

-- Python applications could be easily connected with Graylog as there is an out-of-box library for this.
+- Python applications could be easily connected with Graylog with an out-of-box library.

-Graylog server (the entire application and web interface), combined with MongoDB and Elasticsearch, is often compared to the ELK stack (Elasticsearch, Logstash, and Kibana).
-Though both solutions are pretty similar in terms of feature-set, there are a few differences to consider.
+Graylog server (the application and web interface), combined with MongoDB and Elasticsearch as well as Grafana — in our case, is often compared to the so-called ELK stack (Elasticsearch, Logstash, and Kibana).
+Though both solutions are pretty similar in terms of feature-set, there are a few distinctive differences.

-In ELK, Kibana plays the role of a dashboard and displays the data received from Logstash.
+In ELK, Kibana plays the role of a dashboard to display the data from Logstash.
 Graylog in this sense is more convenient as it offers a single-application solution (excluding ElasticSearch as a flexible data storage) with almost the same functionality.
-So the time needed to deploy a usable solution is smaller.
-Moreover, Graylog has a friendlier GUI right out of the box and superior permissions system compared to ELK.
-As Elasticsearch fans, we prefer Graylog over ELK as it perfectly meets our needs in terms of log managing.
+Besides, the time needed to deploy a usable solution is smaller.
+Graylog has a friendlier GUI right out of the box and superior permissions system compared to ELK.
+As Elasticsearch fans, we prefer Graylog to ELK stack as it perfectly meets our needs for log managing.

-Graylog is an important component in Logicify double-sided monitoring system of software products.
-Combined with Grafana, this Elasticsearch-based tool is responsible for logging and monitoring the technical state of the web applications.
-For both non- and production environments, Graylog is a nice silo for the logs.
+Graylog is an important component in Logicify double-sided software monitoring system.
+Combined with Grafana, this Elasticsearch-based tool is responsible for logging and monitoring the technical state of our web applications.
+For both non- and production environments, Graylog is a nice single silo for the logs.
 The tool has an intuitive GUI and offers alerting, reporting and custom analyzing features.
 Most importantly, it brings terabytes of data across multiple log sources and geographies.
 Based on these advantages, we preferred Graylog over another popular stack with a similar functionality, ELK.